EOD deems south side suspicious item safe

 According to TPD, officers from the southside division had been searching for a wanted person on an arrest warrant.

-After taking the person into custody, officers were alerted of a suspicious item which was later found near 175 W. Valencia Rd. near 12th Avenue.
+After taking the person into custody, officers were alerted of a suspicious item in a car, which was later found near 175 W. Valencia Rd. near 12th Avenue.

 While there were no road closures at this time, TPD said the entrance of 175 W. Valencia Rd. was shut down for several hours.